RosalindHook/group-7-cfg/README.md

 ## **Hi!
 I'm Ros...**

 Here are a few things I like:
 * I _love_ learning languages - both human and computer ones!
-I'm currently on a 173 day streak on [Duolingo](https://www.duolingo.com/) :owl: learning Spanish - and counting.
+I'm currently on a 173 day streak on [Duolingo](https://www.duolingo.com/) :owl: learning Spanish :es: - and counting.
 * I also enjoy volunteering as a Cubs leader, leading weekly meetings ~~though maybe not right now because of the CFG degree taking up all my free time~~.
 * Like Olga, my children play chess :chess_pawn:.
 They usually beat me.
 * I like :smile_cat: :heart_eyes_cat: and live with two, Bella and Cocoa, as well as a :dog: called Argo